marcindulak/stt-mcp-server-linux/README.md

 The system uses object composition with separated responsibilities across multiple classes:

-1. **MCPServer**: Handles JSON-RPC protocol communication with Claude.
-Manages tool registration and request routing.
+1. **MCPServer**: Handles JSON-RPC protocol communication with Claude using async/await.
+Manages an event loop that keeps the server responsive while background tasks execute.
+Routes MCP requests and schedules the speech-to-text service as background asyncio tasks.

 2. **AudioRecorder**: Manages audio stream capture and buffering.
 Provides start/stop interface for recording sessions.